-ENVIRONMENTAL HEALTH Representing 11.5% of current expenditures, this group includes Wastewater collection for all three communities, solid waste collection (landfill, recycling, organic) and disposal, Industrial water utility and costs related to dangerous or unsightly premises.
-When compared to budget, Argyle shows a savings of \$30,424, with the budgeted amount at \$580,694.
-Wastewater collection costs in Tusket and West Pubnico lead the way in savings.
-Most of the budgeted expenditures are required, thus the second half of the year should come closer to our expectations.
+ENVIRONMENTAL HEALTH Representing 12% of current expenditures, this group includes Wastewater collection for all three communities, solid waste collection (landfill, recycling, organic) and disposal, Industrial water utility and costs related to dangerous or unsightly premises.
+When compared to budget, Argyle shows a savings of \$31,727, with the budgeted amount at \$871,040 after 9 months.
+Wastewater collection costs in Tusket and West Pubnico and Spring/Fall Clean ups lead the way in savings.
 Overall, we are operating within budget, and reasonably accurate to expectations.
 PUBLIC HEALTH Representing 1% of total expenditures, this group includes our portion of medical clinic subsidy and our portion of hiring a doctor recruitment navigator.
-Total budget at the halfway point is \$47,849 and our actuals match exactly.
+Total budget after 9 months of operation is \$71,773 and our actuals match exactly.
 Actual differences won't be reflected until the year end.
-ENVIRONMENTAL DEVEL'MENT Representing 2.7% of total expenditures, this group includes Planning and zoning, Community and Economic Development, Housing costs paid to the province, Business and residential park costs, and Tourism.
-Actuals are \$15,115 shy of the total budget (at halfway point) of \$125,151.
+ENVIRONMENTAL DEVEL'MENT Representing 3% of total expenditures, this group includes Planning and zoning, Community and Economic Development, Housing costs paid to the province, Business and residential park costs, and Tourism.
+Actuals are \$15,138 shy of the total budget after 9 months.
 Virtually all the variance is due to our decision to discontinue the Community Development Officer position, in favor of a second Development Officer/Building Official.
-Since the second position hasn't been filled, the variance of \$15,874 in the Community Development Department is a real savings.
-RECREATION/CULTURAL Representing 5.5% of total expenditures, this group includes Recreation, Active Living, Regional and Local Library, and Courthouse/Archives operations.
-Total budget for the halfway point is \$255,200, with expenses at a savings of \$23,067.
-While there are minor savings in the courthouse, \$11,063 of these savings rest within recreation, mostly due to reduced program expenses, Recreation also saw an improved revenues in fees and recoveries.
+Since the second position hasn't been filled, the variance of \$13,405 in the Community Development Department is a real savings.
+RECREATION/CULTURAL Representing 6% of total expenditures, this group includes Recreation, Active Living, Regional and Local Library, and Courthouse/Archives operations.
+Total actuals at December 31st is \$400,889 with expenses at a savings of \$16,511.
+While there are minor savings in the courthouse, \$11,513 of these savings rest within recreation, mostly due to reduced program expenses.
+Recreation also saw improved revenues in fees and recoveries.
 We are expecting a surplus in this group by the end of the year.
 EDUCATION Representing 18% of total expenditures to date, education is a transfer to the Province of NS to offset their costs of delivering this service.
-We have no control on the amount, and the total budget, and actual, amounts equal \$841,639.
+We have no control on the amount, and the total budget, and actual, amounts equal \$1,262,458.
 This amount is known at the beginning of the year, and expenditures always match the budget.
 The remaining expenditures are not listed here, and represent transfers to other funds, such as the capital reserve.